 A number of independent studies show that wave energy has the potential to account for up 10 per cent of global electricity demand, i.e., somewhere around of 500 GW, or 2,300 terawatt hours (TWh), which is roughly as much as all of today's hydro power and more than all nuclear power capacity globally.

-“We are at the end of stage four of our five-stage process for demonstrating wave energy as a robust source of clean energy.
-The first commercial scale WEC – C4 – will be installed in northern Portugal and has already shown proof of storm survivability.
+“We are finalising stage four of our five-stage process for demonstrating wave energy as a robust source of clean energy.
+The first commercial scale WEC – C4 – is successfully installed in northern Portugal and has already shown proof of storm survivability.
 Now approaching the fifth stage with confidence and knowledge to bring it to utility scale,” says Patrik Möller.

-The company has proven that the technology works in several phases with prototype tests and is now taking the step to commercial scale with the C4 device that will deliver electricity to the Portuguese grid.
-Several large energy companies are participating in the demonstration project and working in parallel to develop sites for commercial wave farms with the aim to have them in operation in 2026.
+The company has proven that the technology works in several phases with prototype tests and is now taking the step to commercial scale with the C4 device that is delivering electricity to the Portuguese grid.
+Several large energy companies are participating in the demonstration project and working in parallel to develop sites for commercial wave farms with the aim to have them in operation from 2027 and onwards.

 Early financing for the project came from EIT InnoEnergy and the Swedish Energy Agency, and over the years public investors from Sweden, Portugal, Scotland and the EU have supported the company.
 Since the start, the ownership base has been broadened and today includes, in addition to the founders, several investors, including SEB's venture capital unit SEB Greentech VC, CoreSpring Technology, ALMI Invest Greentech, InnoEnergy and Sierra Global.